jsonMartin/readwise-mirror/README.md

 2. **Update Strategy**
    - If exact filename match exists: Updates content in place
    - If different filename exists: Updates first matching file, and changes this file's filename to the new filename
-   - Additional matches: Either deleted or marked as duplicates (with the `duplicate` property)
+   - Additional matches: Either deleted or marked as duplicates (default, with the `duplicate` property set to `true`)

 3. **Link Preservation**
    - Maintains existing internal links